 Smart blinds powered by a rechargeable battery can last a long time on one charge.
-You can also purchase extra rechargeable batteries so while one battery is charging, you can use the other one to power your smart blinds.
+Extra rechargeable batteries can be purchased, so while one battery is charging, the other can still power the smart blinds.
 If this seems like too much of an inconvenience, consider hardwired smart blinds.

-Hardwired smart blinds are powered by the existing electricity in your home.
+Hardwired smart blinds are powered by the existing electricity in the home.
 The installation of this type of smart blinds is more complicated and requires a more significant investment.
-Hardwired smart blinds might require a professional to install; however, you won’t have to worry about them losing battery power.
+Hardwired smart blinds might require a professional to install; however, there is no worry about them losing battery power.

 A quick note: Blinds are not curtains.
 Curtains stay on either side of a window, while blinds move up and down.